 Yoga practice at a studio is inspiration positive energy pushing your limits, and a rubber mat buzz.
 Frank’s motivations for doing yoga at home were money time one-size-doesn’t-fit-all.

-During the half-dozen years he took classes three four times a week he spent almost three thousand dollars a year on the practice, as well as spending the time getting to and from studios.
+During the half-dozen years he took classes three four five times a week he spent thousands of dollars a year on the practice, as well as spending the time getting to and from studios.

-When the first month’s hellish cramps subsided he never later regretted stopping at the drink coolers and slapping his savings down on the 7-Eleven counter before, during, and after every class.
+When the first month’s hellish heat cramps finally subsided he never stopped stopping at the drink coolers of 7-Elevens and slapping his loose change down before, during, and after every class.

-Practicing at home meant walking up to the attic loft where he kept his mat, blocks, and twelve-inch Yoga Wheel.
-There were two skylights cut into the pitched ceiling and a futon for Sky King and Alexander Pope to curl up on while watching him.
+Practicing at home meant simply walking up to the attic loft where he kept his mat, blocks, and twelve-inch Yoga Wheel.
+There were two skylights cut into the pitched ceiling and a futon for Sky King, the white and gray cat, and Alexander Pope, the dark Maine Coon cat, to curl up on while watching him.

 Sometimes he wondered what they were thinking, when they stretched by second nature, but most of the time he didn’t want to know.
+They were inscrutable, anyway.
 He knew that cats, whenever they slipped and fell, always pretended like it hadn’t happened.
 All the same, not many cats trip over people.
 We trip over cats.

 Yoga studios are good places for guided practice, adjustments, and finding new ways to do things on one leg.
-It was either the last day of summer or the first day of fall and Frank Glass felt like it was good day to get out of the house.
+It was either the last day of summer or the first day of fall, he couldn’t tell, and Frank Glass felt like it was good day to get out of the house.